peggyforms/php-sdk/README.md

 ## Get order by hash

-Easily get a order with orderlines by submissionhash or orderhash.
+Easily get an order with orderlines by submissionhash or orderhash.

 ```php
 // Get the HTTP request param